EmmettCrawfordGU/DSD-Final-Game/README.md

 ![Hardware config](image-6.png)
  - Click the "..." in the "File system ELF file name:" section.
  ![ELF file browse](image-7.png)
- - From the folder, select ...DSD-Final-Game-main/software/game-sw/game-sw.elf and click "Select."
+ - Return to where the files were extracted, from the folder, select ...DSD-Final-Game-main/software/game-sw/game-sw.elf and click "Select."
  - Click "Apply" and then "Run."
  - The executable and linkable format file for the game should now upload to the board.
  - Enjoy the game!